 For major construction activities, we ask the principal contractor to include SMEs in subcontracting opportunities as well.

 We know SMEs are often the source of our most innovative solutions and ideas.
 For that reason, accredited agencies can engage SMEs directly on short-term contracts valued up to $1 million to do proof-of-concept testing or outcomes-based trials.

-If this testing phase is successful, they can use the most suitable procurement method, including direct negotiation, to roll out the product or service.
+If this testing phase is successful, they can use the most suitable procurement method to roll out the product or service.
+This includes direct negotiation.

 Making it easier to work with us